 In this coordinate system the MWS lateral displacement is zero.
 In a correct setup the connecting lines of LAS receiver / transmitter and MWS receiver / transmitter must intersect somewhere along the signal path.
 This can be achieved by reverting the relative LAS and MWS positions on the transmitter and receiver side.
 For example, if the LAS and MWS are at the same altitude (zTL = zTM and zRL = zRM), the lateral LAS displacement coordinates of transmitter and receiver must have different signs, e.g. yTL = -yRL.
 The relative y and z coordinates shall be measured with an accuracy of about 1 cm.
-The zero displacement height d0 allows to consider an elevation zero level resulting from densely packed obstacles, as e.g. formed by dense vegetation (see section 4.4.7).

 In addition to the relative (ground level referenced) z-coordinates, the user defines the topography between transmitters and receivers by entering a set of 10 positions x[i] and z[i], i = 1,...10.
 The total path length is therefore defined as x[10].
 The topographic z-coordinates are GPS altitudes (in m).
+The GPS altitudes z[1] and z[10] do not include the installation heights above ground.
 If not directly measured using a handheld GPS receiver, the x and z-coordinates may also be derived from Google-maps.
 The accuracy of the absolute x and z coordinates shall be about 1 m.